This post was most recently updated on January 9th, 2024.7 min read.

 - Navigate to your Airthings web dashboard

 Let’s get started!
 The first thing to do is to open up your Airthings web dashboard – and even though it looks like it is the same portal that you can access from the app, you can’t actually change the home configuration in the app.
-So find a laptop, tablet or one of those archaic magic machines – a desktop computer, and navigate to:

 - Browse to “Devices”

 Your left-hand side navigation should look somewhat like this – click on “Devices”:

 - Select a device

 Next, you’ll see a list of your devices, under “Home”.
 Click on one of them.